nekoandco/catloafCoffee/_posts/2024-04-11-happy-two-year-anniversary-to-that-meltdown-at-a-711.md

 layout: post
 tags: autism
 title: "Happy two-year anniversary to that meltdown at a 7–11."
+subtitle: "No one said moving to the other side of the world would be easy, but doing so as an Autistic person has been...challenging."
 ---

 A couple of years ago I realized a dream of mine: move from America to Japan.
 Here in Japan, I had my first full-time job after university, and my first opportunity to start life again after COVID.
 I was so excited—_it’s Japan_!—I could hardly wait.
 I had a countdown on my phone’s home screen, so every morning when I woke up I could see how much closer I was to waking up on the other side of the world.